RMcDOttawa/MasterFlatMaker/README.txt

-This program combines Dark Frames into a master dark.
+This program combines Flat Frames into a master flat.
 If run without parameters, a GUI window opens.
 If run given a list of file names as args, then those are immediately processed without the UI interaction.

-Files with same dimensions can be manually selected for combination, or you can point the program to a large set of files and have it automatically group them by dimensions, exposure time, and temperature and produce a master dark for each of the grouped sets.
+Files with same dimensions can be manually selected for combination, or you can point the program to a large set of files and have it automatically group them by dimensions, exposure, filter, and temperature and produce a master flat for each of the grouped sets.

 Preferences control how they are combined and where the result goes.
 You should always run the GUI version first, even if you intend to use the command line version, and use the Preferences window to establish some of the behaviours that will happen when the command line is used.

 Command line form:
-MasterDarkMaker --option --option ...   <list of FITs files>
+MasterFlatMaker --option --option ...   <list of FITs files>
 Options
     -g   or --gui               Force gui interface even though command line used